danilyanedo7/starter-hugo-academic/content/post/dream/index.md

 In 2022, things took another positive turn.
 I was offered a full-time remote job with a company based in Jakarta.
 It gave me financial stability and professional experience while I was still continuing my studies.
 Around the same time, I received an Erasmus+ scholarship to study in Poland, which took my academic and cultural journey to a whole new level.

 The opportunities kept coming.
 I had already been awarded a fast-track scholarship that allowed me to accelerate my studies, and with all the support and experiences I had gathered, I eventually graduated with a master’s degree, earning the title of best graduate in my cohort.
-I still look back and think: who would’ve imagined that a kid from a small, remote, unknown corner of Bondowoso could come this far?
+I still look back and think: who would’ve imagined that a poor kid from a small, remote, unknown corner of Bondowoso could come this far?

 <figure style="width:50%; margin: 0 auto; text-align: center;">
   <img class="special-img-class" src="/aboutme.jpeg" alt="A rare moment where I actually believed in myself :D" style="width:100%;">